wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.12.3 =
+* Semaphore technic applied to the new AJAX system.
+* RSS with UTF-8 header

 = 0.12.2 =
 * Solved a timer situation